Tuberculosis (TB): Monitoring

 - Rate of tuberculosis in Canada

-- Number of cases of tuberculosis around the world
+- new cases of the disease

 Number of cases of tuberculosis in Canada